A functorial approach to regular homomorphisms: Relation to the Picard scheme and the Albanese scheme

-We have the following consequence, generalizing results of Serre-Grothendieck--Conrad on the existence of Albanese varieties over fields (see Appendix \ref{appendix}), and also Grothendieck's relative existence result (which requires that $\mathscr Pic^0_{X/S}$ be represented by an abelian scheme\,; see Theorem \ref{T:AlbAb}, below).
+We have the following consequence, generalizing results of Serre--Grothendieck--Conrad on the existence of Albanese varieties over fields (\cite{serrealb}; see also the discussion in \cite[Appendix]{wittenberg08} and \cite[\S 1]{ACMValb}), and also Grothendieck's relative existence result (which requires that $\mathscr Pic^0_{X/S}$ be represented by an abelian scheme\,; see Theorem \ref{T:AlbAb}, below).